ahmetegesel/mongofn/README.md

 using original `Db` and `Collection` objects in `mongodb` in functional way.
 However, we tend to use `mongodb` for mostly CRUD operations.

-Mongof provide following functions for finding operations:
+Mongofn provide following functions for finding operations:
 - `findBy(client, dbName, collectionName, predicate) : Promise<Array>`
     - Accepts predicate object as it is documented at [here](http://mongodb.github.io/node-mongodb-native/3.5/reference/ecmascriptnext/crud/#read-methods)